SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

       <li>To stop debugging and uninstall the add-in, select <b>Run</b> | <b>Stop Debugging</b> in Visual Studio Code.</li>
     </ol>

-## Debug the app or add-in or run them at the same time
+## Run the app and add-in locally at the same time

 You can sideload and run the app and the add-in simultaneously, but breakpoints are not reliably hit when both are running.
 So to debug, run only one at a time.